matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

     });
 {% endcodeblock %}

-The **$scope** is managed by **[AngularJS](http://angularjs.org)** and we declare its properties inside the controller, for example **$scope.msgs** as an empty array.
+The **$scope** is managed by **[AngularJS](http://angularjs.org)** and we define its properties inside the controller, for example **$scope.msgs**, as an empty array.
 Whenever new messages come in, they are appended to the array, automagically updating the view.
 Note that manipulations to the data structure that are not triggered by AngularJS itself must be wrapped in an **apply()** call in order to update the UI.
 That was one of the valuable lessons I learned.

 I have to say I am really impressed by AngularJS, it is a great addition to my toolbox.
 I now feel that client side development will be as much fun as server side development already is with Play Framework.
 I will probably use this newly gained knowledge in the next version of the **[BirdWatch](http://bit.ly/BirdWatch)** application.

-If you enjoyed this post, then make sure you subscribe to my **<a href="http://eepurl.com/y0HWv" target="_blank">Newsletter</a>**.
+If you enjoyed this post, then make sure you'll subscribe to my **<a href="http://eepurl.com/y0HWv" target="_blank">Newsletter</a>**.

 There is a **[follow-up article](http://matthiasnehlsen.com/blog/2013/07/03/angularjs-and-play-maintenance/)** with the lessons learned, please check it out if you are interested in the server side problems I encountered while running the demo application.